MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/expander.md

 - `ForceUpdateSizeCommand`, of type `ICommand`, which defines the command that's executed when the size of the `Expander` is force updated.
 This property uses the `OneWayToSource` binding mode.
 - `Header`, of type [`View`](xref:Xamarin.Forms.View), which defines the header content.
 - `IsExpanded`, of type `bool`, which determines if the `Expander` is expanded .
 This property uses the `TwoWay` binding mode, and has a default value of `false`.
-- `Spacing`, of type `double`, which represents the space between the header and its content.
-The default value of this property is 0.
 - `State`, of type `ExpanderState`, which represents the state of the `Expander`.
 This property uses the `OneWayToSource` binding mode.

 These properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that they can be targets of data bindings, and styled.